Communist Party of Swaziland

 The Communist Party of Swaziland (CPS) is a Swazi communist party founded on 9 April 2011.
 It was banned by the Swazi king, Mswati III, shortly after its foundation, and operates clandestinely.
 The party is headquartered in Kamhlushwa, South Africa.

+History

+The party was active in the 2021–2023 Eswatini protests.

+Political positions

 The party describes itself as democratic, anti-racist and anti-sexist.
-It aims to, among other things, give all political parties in Eswatini legal status, abolish the current absolute monarchy, establish a democratic system of government and new constitution, ensure freedom of assembly and the press, allow for the safe return of exiles, and safeguard workers' rights to organize and unionize.
+It aims to, among other things, give all political parties in Eswatini legal status, abolish the current absolute monarchy, establish a democratic system of government and new constitution, ensure freedom of assembly and of the press, allow for the safe return of exiles, and safeguard workers' rights to organize and unionize.

-The party is active in the 2021 Eswatini protests.
+The party strongly condemns Eswatini's relations with Taiwan.
+It also stated that it would abolish the monarchy in Eswatini in the future and establish diplomatic relations with China after successfully seizing power.